Can Gum Disease Be Reversed?

 If your dentist or dental hygienist has cautioned you about gum problems, your most immediate concern is likely whether gum disease can be reversed once you have it.
 The good news is, if caught at an early stage, it can indeed be reversible!

-How to Reverse Gum Disease at the Gingivitis Stage
+5 Steps To Reverse Gum Disease at the Gingivitis Stage

-It is also very important to ensure that you are brushing and flossing using the correct techniques.
+It is also important to ensure that you are brushing and flossing using the correct techniques.
 For instance, when brushing, you should be positioning your toothbrush at a 45-degree angle to your gums, and making sure to brush all parts of all of your teeth, including inward and outward-facing sides, as well as the chewing surfaces.
 It is best to always use a soft-bristled toothbrush, and to replace your brush every three to four months, or more often if the bristles are wearing down sooner than this.

 When flossing, you should be covering both sides of every tooth, from the base and gum line right up to the tip, for a full clean.
 What is good for your teeth is also good for your gums, and preventing plaque buildup before it hardens into tartar is integral to both healthy teeth and gums.
 If you have any doubt as to whether you’re brushing and flossing correctly, show your dentist or dental hygienist how you have been doing it at your next appointment, and they can provide you with feedback and demonstrate how you can improve.